vzhou842/victorzhou.com/content/posts/2019-04-04-intro-to-random-forests.md

   - "Python"
   - "Decision Trees"
   - "Random Forests"
-description: What they are, how they work, and how to implement one from scratch in Python.
+description: The definitive guide to Random Forests and Decision Trees.
 prev: "/blog/intro-to-neural-networks/"
-next: "/blog/better-profanity-detection-with-scikit-learn/"
+next: "/blog/gini-impurity/"
 ---

-After the positive feedback from my [introduction to Neural Networks for beginners](/blog/intro-to-neural-networks/), I'm even more convinced of the value of introductions to ML concepts that build from the ground up and implement simple versions of those concepts along the way.
+In my opinion, most Machine Learning tutorials aren't beginner-friendly enough.

-This post will adopt the same strategy, meaning it's again **intended for complete beginners and assumes ZERO prior knowledge of machine learning**.
-We'll learn what Random Forests are and how they work while implementing one from scratch in Python.
+Last month, I wrote an [introduction to Neural Networks **for complete beginners**](/blog/intro-to-neural-networks/).
+This post will adopt the same strategy, meaning it again **assumes ZERO prior knowledge of machine learning**.
+We'll learn what Random Forests are and how they work from the ground up.

+Ready?
+Let's dive in.

 ## 1. Decision Trees 🌲

 A Random Forest 🌲🌲🌲 is actually just a bunch of Decision Trees 🌲 bundled together (ohhhhh 💡 that's why it's called a _forest_).
-Before we talk about forests, we need to first go over trees.
+We need to talk about trees before we can get into forests.

 Look at the following dataset: